HERNANDEZPEREZIVAN/MY_OPEN_ACCESS_PUBLICATIONS/README.md

 # MY_OPEN_ACCESS_PUBLICATIONS
-Here you can find my publications that have been published in Open Access Journals
+Here you can find my publications that have been published in Open Access Journals.
+Below it is presented a brief description of each file.
+Please share these files with those people you believe could find them useful.

 The file **"Applied Sciences (2021)"** is a study on the thermal performance of building roofs with traditional and solar reflective coatings in Mexico.
 The results presented in this article are relevant for those building users/owners when selecting waterproofing materials for their homes.